yaclt/yaclt.github.io/docs/yaclt/intro.md

 For options which are Handlebars templates (e.g. `--format`, `--releaseBranchPattern`, or `--changelogTemplate`), you may specify a filepath instead of a literal template string.
 The CLI will check if the argument is a filepath to a file that exists, and if so, read the template from that file.

-### Configuration Recipes

-Some common configuration recipes can be found in the [wiki](https://github.com/mrjones2014/yaclt/wiki/Common-Configuration-Recipes).